-When they had sailed some time, "Now," said the Mermaid to the king, "we drew near the place where your princess is kept by the Yellow Dwarf.
-You will have many enemies to fight before you can come to her; take, therefore, this sword, with which you may overcome every thing, provided you never let it go out of your hand."
-The king returned her all the thanks that the most grateful heart could suggest; and the Mermaid landed and took leave of him, promising him farther assistance when necessary.
-The king boldly advanced, and meeting with two terrible sphinxes, laid them dead athis feet with hissword.
-Next heattacked six dragons that opposed him, and despatched them also.
-Then he met with four and twenty nymphs, with garlands of flowers, at sight of whom he stopped, being loath to destroy so much beauty; when he heard a voice say, "Strike! strike! or you will lose your princess for ever !" upon which he threw himself in the midst of them, and soon dispersed them.
-He now came in view of All-Fair, and, hastening to her, exclaimed, "O my princess, behold your faithful lover !"
+The king boldly advanced, and meeting with two terrible sphinxes, laid them dead at his feet with his sword.
+Next he attacked six dragons that opposed him, and despatched them also.
+Then he met with four and twenty nymphs, with garlands of flowers, at sight of which he stopped, being loath to destroy so much beauty; when he heard a voice say, "Strike! strike! or you will lose your princess for ever!" upon which he threw himself into the midst of them, and soon dispersed them.
+He now came in view of All-Fair, and, hastening to her, exclaimed, "O my princess, behold your faithful lover!"
 But she, drawing back, replied, "Faithful lover!
 Did I not see you passing through the air with a beautiful nymph?
 Were you faithful then?"
 "Yes," replied the king, "I was.
-That was the detested Desert Fairy, who was carrying metoa place where I must have languished out all my days, had it not been for a kind Mermaid, by whose assistance it is that I am now come to release you."
-So saying, he cast himself at her feet; but, catching hold of her gown, unfortunately let go the magic sword: which the Yellow Dwarf no sooner discovered, than, leaping from behindashrub where he had been concealed, he ran and seized it.
-By two cabalistcal words he then conjured up two giants, who laid the king in irons.
-"Now," said the dwarf, "my rival's fate is in my own hands; however, if he will consent to my marriage, he shall have his life and liberty."
-"No," said the king, "I scorn thy favour on such terms;" which so provoked the dwarf, that he instantly stabbed him to the heart.
-The disconsolate princess, aggravated to the last degree at such barbarity, thus vented her grief :--- " Thou hideous creature, since entreaties could not avail thee, perhaps thou now reliest upon force; but thou shalt be disappointed, and thy brutal soul shall know perpetual mortification from the moment I tell the I die for thee love I have for the King of the Golden Mines !"
-And so saying, she sunk down upon his body, and expired without a sigh.
+That was the detested Desert Fairy, who was carrying me to a place where I must have languished out all my days, had it not been for a kind Mermaid, by whose assistance it is that at am now come to release you."
+So saying, he cast himself at her feet; but, catching hold of he gown, unfortunately let go the magie sword; which the Yellow Dwarf no sooner discovered, than leaping from behind a shrub where he had been concealed, he ran and seized it.
+Bystwo cabalistical words he then conjured up a couple of giants; who laid the king in irons.
+"Now," said the dwarf, 'my rival's fate is in my own hands; however, if he will consent to my marriage he shall have his life and liberty."
+No," said the king, "I scorn thy favour on such terms;" which so provoked the dwarf, that he instantly stabbed him to the heart.
+The disconsolate princess, aggravated to the last degree at such barbarity, thus vented her grief: Thou hideous creature, rince entreaties could not avail thee, perhaps thou now reliest upon force; but thou shalf be disappointed, and thy brutal soul shall know perpetual mortification from the mos ment I tell thee I die for the love I have for the King of the Golden Mines!" hand so saying, she sunk down upon his body, and expired without a sight and ; dein leds nov handsome, rich, and to be of great quality." the But the bushand answered.
+"With all the state things one may be sick and fretful, and one may die young: it would be much wiser to wish for health, cheerfulness, and long life." the But to what purpose is long life with polaid the king in irons.
+"Now," said the dwarf, .ZHRIW.BARHE BHITIN own hands: bowever, if he will consent to my

-Thus ended the fate of these two faithful lovers, which the Mermaid very much regretted; but, all her power lying in the sword, she could only change them into two palmtrees; which, preserving a constant mutual affection for each other, caress and unite their branches together.
+Thus ended the fate of these two faithful lovers, which the Mermaid very much regretted; but, all her power lying in the sword, she could only change them into two palintrees; which, preserving a constant mutual affection for each jet ier; caress and unite their branches together.